arangodb/arangodb/Documentation/Books/Manual/Upgrading/GeneralInfo/README.md

 -------------

-- It is always possible to upgrade between hot-fixes of the same GA release, i.e from X.Y.w to X.Y.z, where z>w
+- It is always possible to upgrade between hot-fixes of the same GA release, i.e from X.Y.w to X.Y.z, where z>w.
   - Examples:
     - Upgrading from 3.4.0 to 3.4.1 or (directly to) 3.4.2 is supported.
     - Upgrading from 3.3.7 to 3.3.8 or (directly to) 3.3.11 is supported.